Civil proceedings before the district court; information on the appellate instance

 The appeal proceedings are similar to the proceedings in the first instance.
 The court of appeal reviews the facts of the case once again in detail and comprehensively in terms of fact and law.
 In doing so, however, it must base its hearing and decision on the facts established by the court of first instance, unless specific indications give rise to doubts about the facts established by the court of first instance or new facts are established, the consideration of which, however, is only permissible in exceptional cases.

 In certain cases, a third and final instance, the appellate instance, can still be appealed against the appellate judgment of the regional court.
 However, the appellate court no longer decides on the factual arguments of the parties, but only examines whether the appellate court failed to apply the law or applied it incorrectly or violated procedural rules.

 An appeal against a civil judgment of the district court is possible if the appeal sum is exceeded or the appeal was expressly permitted in the judgment.
-The appeal is admissible if it is filed with the appellate court by a lawyer(compulsory attorney).
+The appeal is admissible if it is filed with the appellate court by a lawyer(attorney-client privilege).